Spine Injections

 These joints lie between the sacrum and ilium, which are pelvic bones.
 The two joints are located below the lumbar spine.
 The procedure needle is positioned into the joint, and an anesthetic and corticosteroid solution is inserted.

-How should I prepare for the procedure?
+How should I prepare for a procedure?

 Before the procedure, you will meet with one of the All Star Pain Management providers to discuss your condition.
 They will take a medical history, perform a physical examination, and conduct some preliminary x-rays and diagnostic tests.